ymath-io/ymath.io/content/courses/chomp/index.md.md

 % make figure

 Chomp seems simple, perhaps a back-of-the-napkin problem, but turns out to be deeply complex even on relatively small boards.
-In fact, no non-brute-force solution is known!
-Computers already struggle with the $11\times 12$ game and a $20\times 21$ game is out of the question for even supercomputers.
+In fact, no non-brute-force strategy is known!
+Computers already struggle with the $11\times 12$ game and a $24\times 25$ game is out of the question for even supercomputers.
 The game has surprising connections to combinatorics, number theory, and chaos theory, and certain subsets of the game give rise to intriguing visualizations.

 ## The game